-Do you want to earn fixed income this 2019?
-Then you should read these guides I made on how to invest Retail Treasury Bonds in the Philippines, also known as RTBs.
-RTBs are one of my favorite investments simply because they generate fixed income.
-To learn a brief information about what RTBs are, read on…
+Do you want to earn fixed income this 2020?
+Then you should read these guides I made about how to invest Retail Treasury Bonds in the Philippines, also known as RTB.
+RTB are one of my favorite investments simply because they generate fixed income.
+To learn a brief information about what RTB are, read on…

-What are Retail Treasury Bonds?
-RTBs are types of fixed-income investments issued by the Philippine government to make securities available for small investors.
+Retail Treasury Bonds are types of fixed-income investments issued by the Philippine government to make securities available for small investors.